pributan/pollster-app/README.md

 # pollster

-Pollster app - Learning Django
+Pollster app
+Built with Django 3 + Bootstrap 5

+Based on crash course by Traversery Media